Manjira Wildlife Sanctuary: Flora and fauna

 Around 73 species of birds are present in the sanctuary, including large flocks of common teal, cotton pygmy goose and ruddy shelduck.
 A large number of cranes and barheaded geese can be found upstream of the Manjeera lake.
 Fourteen species of birds breed in the sanctuary, including the Asian openbill, painted stork, Eurasian coot and black-crowned night heron.
-Other birds found in the sanctuary include the little egret, cormorant, pochard, spoonbill, brahminy duck, pintail, kite, partridge, quail, and peacock.
+Other birds found in the sanctuary include the little egret, cormorant, pochard, spoonbill, brahminy duck, pintail, kite, quail, and peacock.

 In recent times, vulnerable species like lesser adjutant and Indian skimmer have been spotted at the sanctuary, as have the near-threatened species darter and Oriental white ibis.

 Crocodiles

 In 1974, the mugger crocodile had reached the threshold of extinction in Telangana, with only four pairs of mugger crocodile remaining in the Manjira wildlife sanctuary.
 To conserve the mugger crocodile, the Andhra Pradesh Government established a crocodile sanctuary at this present day site.
 Today there are approximately 400 to 600 crocodiles in the sanctuary helped by a crocodile breeding program that is carried out here.
 In the mid-1980s, Manjira became a popular destination for bird watchers and an annual aquatic bird count was initiated, leading to the park's conversion into a general wildlife sanctuary.